Microphone: Capsule design and directivity

 The inner elements of a microphone are the primary source of differences in directivity.
 A pressure microphone uses a diaphragm between a fixed internal volume of air and the environment and responds uniformly to pressure from all directions, so it is said to be omnidirectional.
 A pressure-gradient microphone uses a diaphragm that is at least partially open on both sides.
 The pressure difference between the two sides produces its directional characteristics.
-Other elements such as the external shape of the microphone and external devices such as interference tubes can also alter a microphone's directional response.
 A pure pressure-gradient microphone is equally sensitive to sounds arriving from front or back but insensitive to sounds arriving from the side because sound arriving at the front and back at the same time creates no gradient between the two.
-The characteristic directional pattern of a pure pressure-gradient microphone is like a figure-8.
+The characteristic polar pattern of a pure pressure-gradient microphone is a figure-8.
 Other polar patterns are derived by creating a capsule that combines these two effects in different ways.
 The cardioid, for instance, features a partially closed backside, so its response is a combination of pressure and pressure-gradient characteristics.
+Other factors, such as the external shape of the microphone and external devices such as interference tubes, can further alter a microphone's directional response.